datacommonsorg/docsite/custom_dc/custom_data.md

 You can have a multi-level group hierarchy by using `/` as a separator between each group.

-`earchDescriptions`
+`searchDescriptions`

-: Formerly `nlSentences`.
-An array of descriptions to be used for creating more NL embeddings for the variable.
+: An array of descriptions to be used for creating more NL embeddings for the variable.
 This is only needed if the variable `name` is not sufficient for generating embeddings.

-Note: `nlSentences` is deprecated and will be removed in the future.

 ### Sources